decodrtechnologies/Data-Science/Income Prediction/README.md

-# PCA for Logistic Regression
+# Logistic Regression using PCA

 **Principal Component Analysis** is an important **dimensionality reduction technique** that can be used to reduce a larger set of feature variables into a smaller set that still contains most of the variance in the larger set.
 ## Problem Description :